Rivne strikes (2022–present): March

 On March 14, Russian troops carried out two airstrikes against the Rivne TV Tower, as a result of which 21 people were killed and 9 were injured.
 Rockets hit the television tower and administrative buildings nearby.
 On March 16, an airstrike happened on Sarny, Rivne region, there were no victims.

 On March 21, two rockets hit a training ground in the Rivne region On March 26, an oil depot in Dubno was shelled.
-On March 28, there was an explosion on an oil depot in Klevan.
+On March 28, there was an explosion at an oil depot in Klevan.

 April

 On April 25, three missiles hit the railway infrastructure of the Rivne region.
 As a result, 20 private houses were destroyed or damaged.
 One man was also injured in the shelling.

 May

 In the afternoon of May 21, the Russian military launched a missile attack on military targets in the Rivne region, there were no casualties.

 June

 On June 25, a rocket attack was carried out on civilian infrastructure in the city of Sarny, at least four people were killed and seven others were injured.